VOLTTRON/volttron/docs/source/specifications/tagging_service.rst

 Description
 ***********
-Tagging service provides VOLTTRON users the ability add semantic tags to different topics so that topic can be queries by tags instead of specific topic name or topic name pattern.
+Tagging service provides VOLTTRON users the ability add semantic tags to different topics so that topic can be queried by tags instead of specific topic name or topic name pattern.

 ********